cosmos/cosmos-sdk/cosmovisor/README.md

 + Otherwise, we wait for the changes in `upgrade-info.json` - as soon as a new upgrade name will be recorded in that file, we trigger an upgrade mechanism.

 During the upgrade, we auto-download a new binary (if auto-download is enabled), and link a new directory to the `current` symbolic link based on the `upgrade-info.json:name`.
 At the end we save `data/upgrade-info.json` to `cosmovisor/current/upgrade-info.json`.
+TODO - update above (auto download only when...) and add info about the upgrade file (copy)

 ## Auto-Download